Electrical Engineering Degree (BS)

 As students progress into the junior and senior year, they will learn important concepts in embedded systems, control systems and communication systems.
 Students may choose from advanced elective courses in digital forensics and cyber crime, wireless and mobile security, reverse engineering, and access control logic.
 Every student will complete at least one internship before graduation, and every student will complete a major industry-driven project during the senior year.

-Graduates of the BS in Electrical Engineering are expected to seek and obtain high-demand jobs in energy, healthcare, marine transportation, and other industries.
+Graduates are expected to seek and obtain high-demand jobs in energy, healthcare, marine transportation, and other industries.
 Any company or agency involved in critical infrastructure needs at least some engineers who understand both the operational technology and the information technology relevant to that organization.
 Graduates will work in process control, network security, electrical distribution, and other engineering-related positions.
 Some graduates will work to design the next generation of electronic and control devices, so that better security measures can be built into the devices during design and production, before utilization and operation begins.
+Salaries for electrical engineers in Texas average $104,670.

 Preparing to be a Professional